 In the past three years, Edson teams have raised over 2 million dollars, filed more than 30 patents and hired more than 150 employees.

 Edson Design Principles

-Edson applications will be evaluated for viability, scalability and compliance with university standards.
+Edson finalist pitches will be evaluated for viability, scalability, and scocietal and economic impact.

-Edson Advisory Board (EAB) members from across industries and sectors will evaluate and support ventures.
+ASU Venture Mentors from across industries and sectors will guide and support ventures.

-Edson is open to new or existing startup teams that have at least one current ASU student as a key founder enrolled in at least one credit hour at the time of the application deadline.
+- Edson is open to new or existing startup teams that have at least one current ASU student as a key founder enrolled in at least one credit hour at the time of the finalist Demo Day pitch.

-Edson is open to all ASU students, including undergraduate, graduate, postdoctoral and part-time students.
+- Edson is open to all ASU students, including undergraduate, graduate, postdoctoral, online and part-time students.

 - Edson is open to ideas and ventures that are not in conflict with the Student Code of Conduct.